Solo Climber – Mike Dunne

 I really respect Johnny Dawes, his approach to climbing is just beautiful.

-I do a fair bit of winter stuff when the conditions are right, bit of a crap season last winter.
+I do a fair bit of winter stuff when the conditions are right, bit of a poor season last winter.

 I’d like to say thanks to my mate John Timney, he’s been there at pretty much every big climb I’ve done and he never doubted me.
 He’s a hell of a climber whether he accepts it or not, and it’s maybe the fact that he doesn’t accept it that makes him even better.